pietersartain/pietersartain.com-hugo/content/post/2019-03-31-design-diary-special-guest-wifi.md

 My first thought was to plug into the satellite which is upstairs in a room overlooking the drive way.
 While the RaspPi was happy being powered and got nicely hidden under my desk, the car didn't get a strong enough signal for that to be worth it.

 My second effort was to relocate the whole lot back downstairs and maneuvre the Pi onto the bay window.
+With the wifi aerial in the right-hand mirror of the car, my parking with the bay on my right, this seems like a good combo.

-Finally, success.
-With two bars in the car, it seemed good enough.
+Success!
+With two bars in the car, it seemed good enough for a first pass.
 A tiny bit of cable routing care later and I've verified the car has connected (/var/log/syslog) and checked using the car's browser that I can actually get to websites.

 Special guest wifi!
 The TeslaBridge is live.